Icon RAGEN

 Rollout Stage: Reasoning-Interaction Trajectories

-Given an initial state, the LLM generates multiple trajectories.
-At each step, the model receives the trajectory history and generates a reasoning-guided action:
+Given an initial Sokoban puzzle state, the LLM generates multiple solving trajectories.
+At each step, the model receives the puzzle state and generates a reasoning-guided action to push boxes to goal positions:

-The environment receives the action and returns feedback (reward and next state).
+The environment receives the action and returns the next state with the box pushed to the goal.

 🤖